pgragnic/DataEngineering/6. Capstone Project/readme.md

 * people_fully_vaccinated_per_hundred: people_fully_vaccinated per 100 people in the total population of the country.
 * total_boosters: Total number of COVID-19 vaccination booster doses administered (doses administered beyond the number prescribed by the vaccination protocol)
 * total_boosters_per_hundred: Total number of COVID-19 vaccination booster doses administered per 100 people in the total population.

+## Step 2: Explore and Assess the Data

+### Cleanup tasks

+Covid19 dataset

+* Remove FIPS and Admin2 of JHU CSSE COVID-19 Dataset as it is US only information
+* Convert date values to date
+* Convert Last_Update to datetime
+* Rename Long_ field to Longitude and Lat to Latitude
+* Convert Confirmed, Deaths, Recovered and Active to integer
+* Convert Longitude, Latitude, Incident_Rate and Case_Fatality_Ratio to float

+Countries dataset

+* Rename columns with spaces
+* Convert fields to integer or numeric depending of their type

+Exposure dataset

+* Replace spaces by _ in column names
+* Replace , by . for numbers in Spark dataframe
+* Replace "x", "No data" and "0" by NULL
+* Convert fields to integer or float depending of their type

+Vaccination

+* Rename location column to country
+* Convert fields to integer or numeric depending of their type

+## Step 3: Define the Data Model

+* Map out the conceptual data model and explain why you chose that model
+* List the steps necessary to pipeline the data into the chosen data model